 Finally, there is the Browning High Noon's design.
 Thanks to its light weight, it's easy to carry around, and storage is not a problem either.
 The Browning High is small enough to be kept in a glove compartment or in the side pocket of the backpack.
 So it's a good flashlight to keep for evening treks.

 All in all, the Browning High Noon 3C Spotlight Light is a small, simple affordable flashlight.
 It works well enough, but it lacks the durability of tactical flashlights as well as the extra features of more expensive ones.

-At around $47 on Amazon, it's quite affordable and its high output helps justify its price.
+It's quite affordable and its high output helps justify its price.
 It is also easy to use and hold, even if it seems a little small.